 Pulling It All Together: Keep It Simple and Show Up

-Building an after work exercise routine is about lowering the hurdles, finding what works for you, and gently holding yourself accountable.
+Building an after work exercise routine is all about structure, consistency & showing up.
+Finding what works for you, and then holding yourself accountable.
 Discipline gets stronger every time you do the thing you don’t want to do.
 Results will follow with steady effort.
 Even on low energy days, some movement is better than none.
 Focus on your future self, celebrate your wins, lean on quick or easy options when you’re tired, and commit to just starting.
 These habits add up over time, and you’ll thank yourself down the line for sticking with it.